torrentkino/tumbleweed/README.md

   * `-i` *index*:
 	Serve this file if the requested entity is a directory.
 (Default: index.html)

-  * `-d`:
+  * `-f`:
-	Start as a daemon and run in background.
+	Fork a daemon and run in background.
 The output will be send to syslog.

   * `-q`:
 	Be quiet and do not log anything.